-Every spring parents are asked to evaluate our program.
-Parents will receive an electronic Family Feedback Survey.
+Every spring families are asked to evaluate our program.
+Families will receive an electronic Family Feedback Survey.
 The responses to the survey allow us to update and adjust our program to fit the needs of our families.

 Family Life Activities